 Red Bus Tours

-One of the iconic sites of Glacier National Park is the Red Jammer, the restored White Motor Company touring buses from the 1930s.
-The Ford Motor Company rebuilt the buses putting them on modern van chassis and converted each to use propane.
+One of Glacier National Park’s iconic sites is the Red Jammer, the restored White Motor Company touring buses from the 1930s.
+The Ford Motor Company rebuilt the buses, putting them on modern van chassis and converting each to use propane.

 Glacier National Park offers a fleet of 33 red buses.
-Each bus offers a roll-top viewing roof and seats 16 passengers, with four on each row of bench seats.
-It is one of the top things to do on a 3 day itinerary for Glacier National Park.
+Each bus has a roll-top viewing roof and seats 16 passengers, four in each row of bench seats.
+It is one of the top things to do on a three-day itinerary for Glacier National Park.

 All tours require reservations in advance.